For Henry Kraver, the man that shaped the Peerless legacy, roots run into the 1800s through the river city of Henderson, Kentucky.

 In the early throes of the Great Depression, Henry Kraver invests in and serves as president of the First National Bank of Henderson.
 Opening its doors in 1932, the bank operates under this same name until 1993.

 The newly minted Montgomery Ward department store does not survive and in 1934 Kraver retrofits the space to be an 800-seat movie house and vaudeville stage.
 The Kraver Theater remains open from 1935 until 1976.

 An event happens in 1933 that would alter the course of the Peerless legacy.
 Local union workers break into a Henderson insurance agency and leave a threatening letter for Kraver stating, “You better look out for your grandson.”
 With this, the Kraver family sends him to military school.

-After many amazing life experiences of his own, this grandson grows up to be the father of Corky Taylor and great-grandfather of Carson Taylor.
+After many amazing life experiences of his own, this grandson grows up to be the father of Corky Taylor and grandfather of Carson Taylor.
 Corky and Carson, respectively the 4th and 5th generations, are now reviving the legendary Peerless namesake in Louisville, Kentucky.

 After a dedicated marriage, many business ventures, and a daughter together, Henry's wife Ida passes away in 1936.

 In October 1937, Kraver falls from the top of the grandiose stairs of the famous Palmer House Hotel in Chicago.
-This fall leaves him in need of surgery and eventually a leg amputation.
+This fall leaves him in need of surgery, and eventually, a leg amputation.

 A building permit is issued and Corky and Carson Taylor begin construction on the new Peerless distillery.